Faculty Curriculum Responsibilities

 10. Processes for institutional planning and budget development

-• Learn about Yuba College Curriculum Policy and approval timelines, and to create and launch accurate and well-integrated Course Outlines of Record (CORs)
+• Learn Yuba College curriculum policy and approval timelines in order to create and launch accurate, well-integrated Course Outlines of Record (CORs).

-• Once curriculum is launched, track curriculum through the approval process, making sure to respond to any requested changes and relaunch revised curriculum in a timely manner.
+• After curriculum is launched, track it through the approval process.
+Respond to requested changes and relaunch revised curriculum in a timely manner.

-• Staying current with evidence-based, best practices in respective disciplines of expertise
+• Staying current with evidence-based best practices in your discipline(s).

-• Staying current with work and industry alignment, if applicable
+• Staying current with workforce and industry alignment requirements, when applicable.

-• Update all Course Outlines of Record every five years (see the out of compliance list for more information)
+• Update all Course Outlines of Record every five years (refer to the out-of-compliance list for details).

-• Deactivate courses that have not been offered in more than three years (see the sunset list for more information)
+• Deactivate courses that have not been offered in more than three years (refer to the sunset list for details).

-• Make sure that the Yuba College Catalog accurately reflects what the department or program is offering—Course, Degree, and Certificate information in the catalog MUST accurately reflect what is in eLumen.
-This means that each time a COR is updated with major revisions, all applicable degrees, certificates, and CORs (that are related through cross-listing, prerequisites, and/or co-requisites) must also be updated—at the same time—and be approved by the state to reflect those revisions.
+• Ensure the Yuba College Catalog accurately reflects what the department or program is offering.
+Course, degree, and certificate information in the catalog must match what is in eLumen.
+When a COR is updated with major revisions, related degrees, certificates, and CORs (for example, those connected through cross-listing, prerequisites, or co-requisites) should be updated at the same time and approved by the state to reflect those revisions.

-• In collaboration with the division dean and other department members, keep track of curriculum review cycle progress for each Degree, Certificate, and Course Outline of Record in a shared file
+• In collaboration with the division dean and other department members, track curriculum review cycle progress for each degree, certificate, and Course Outline of Record in a shared file.